 155 King William Street

-Fill out the Police Records Check Application form, bring acceptable identification and pay the application fee.
+Fill out the Police Record Check Form, bring acceptable identification and pay the application fee.

 Completed search results may be mailed or picked up at the Records Business Centre.

 A police record check (alternatively known as a screening or background check) contains information the police have on file pertaining to an individual or confirmation that a search reveals no such information.
 Depending on the level of check this may include, but is not limited to, a record of convictions for criminal offences across Canada, outstanding charges before the courts, current judicial orders that are in effect (such as peace bonds, prohibitions or probation orders).
 Some people have absolutely no such information, while others may have some or all of these categories.

 In releasing information, the police take no position on the suitability of the applicant, and will not offer any comment or opinion.
 It is entirely at the discretion of the employer as to whether or not the applicant may be considered for the position.